519/ECE 599 (Special Topic): Applied Cryptography

 industry and academia.

-The Instructor will assign a topic to a student from the above list.
+The Instructor will assign a topic to a student.

 The student then may select one or two papers of that they